Endoscopic pituitary surgery (transsphenoidal)

-Arrive at the hospital 2 hours before your scheduled surgery time to complete the necessary paperwork and pre-procedure work-ups.
-You will meet with a nurse who will ask your name, date of birth, and what procedure you’re having.
+Patients are admitted to the hospital the morning of surgery.
 The nurse will explain the preoperative process and discuss any questions you may have.
 An anesthesiologist will talk with you to explain the effects of anesthesia and its risks.
-An intravenous (IV) line will be placed in your arm before transport to the operating room.

 What happens during surgery?

 There are 6 steps of the procedure, which generally takes 2 to 3 hours.

 You will lie on the operating table and be given general anesthesia.
 Once you are asleep, your nose is prepped with antibiotic and antiseptic solution.

 An image-guidance system may be placed on your head (Fig. 2).
 This device is like a global positioning system (GPS) and helps the surgeon navigate through the nose using a 3D “map” created from your CT or MRI scans.

 An image-guidance system helps the surgeon navigate through the nose.
 Skull landmarks and infrared cameras correlate the “real patient” to the 3D computer model generated from the patient’s CT or MRI scans.
 Instruments are detected by the cameras and displayed on the computer as the surgeon removes the tumor.